Padishah: Extent

-Badshah is a Central Asian title used for Dahiya clan of Jats in North India.
-Dahiya Jats called Dahiya Badshah in Northern India.
-Dahiya Jats were King Emperors and ruled over Iran near Caspian Sea.
-Dahiya or Dahae had their empire and kingdom in Central Asia that's why they are called Dahiya Badshah.
+Like many titles, the word Padishah was also often used as a name, either by nobles with other (in this case always lower) styles, or even by commoners.

-Note that like many titles, the word Padishah was also often used as a name, either by nobles with other (in this case always lower) styles, or even by commoners.
+Padshah Begum is the title of consorts of padishahs.

 Ottoman Empire

 In the Ottoman Empire the title padishah was exclusively reserved for the Ottoman emperor, as the Ottoman chancery rarely and unwillingly addressed foreign monarchs as padishahs.
 The Habsburg emperors were consequently denied this title and addressed merely as the "kings of Vienna" (beç kıralı).
 With the Peace of Zsitvatorok in 1606, it was the first time that the Sublime Porte recognized Rudolf II as equal of the padishah.
 The Treaty of Küçük Kaynarca in 1774, gave similar concessions to the Russian Empire.

 In Ottoman sources

 According to Ahmedi's İskendernâme, one of the earliest Ottoman sources, alongside the titles sultan and beg, Orhan and Murad I bore the title padishah as well.